markviews/VRChatVibratorController/README.md

 # VRChat Vibrator Controller

-#### Mod unavalible for download as I make some backend changes to comply with TOS.
+#### Mod not currently working, I should have it working and i will post an update in a few days.
 This mod is not developed by or associated with Lovense or Hytto, i'm just using their API.

 Lets you control your friends lovense using your vr controllers.